The Alpine Fault Network (AFN) is a team of New Zealand volunteer amateur radio operators passionate about disaster relief communications.

 Both permanent base and temporary field stations are encouraged to participate.

-We connect with each other using frequencies assigned to the amateur radio service, and with local communities using PRS (UHF CB) radios.
+We speak with each other in the morning and evening using frequencies assigned to the amateur radio service, and with local communities using PRS (UHF CB) radios.